jinhuafromuhm/jinhuafromuhm.github.io/projects/project-3.md

-In this assignment I was discussing with classmates and TA, and figured out how to draw a 4x4 pong and let it bounce in the display screen.
+In this assignment I was discussing and working with classmates and TA, and figured out how to draw a 4x4 pong

-Here is how to pong look like in MARS [video clip] (https://jinhzheng.github.io) (a file name pong.mp4).
+Here is the code: [code] (http://jinhzheng.github.io/projects/pong.asm)